The Dangers of Glyphosate in Food (and what you can do about it)

 A tractor uses a sprayer to disperse pesticides in a field.

-Your food supply is known to be perpetually tainted with something that is doing actual, documented harm to your body – and the agencies meant to protect you from such harm have ignored or denied it in the too-recent past.
+Our food supply is known to be perpetually tainted with something that can cause documented harm to our bodies – and, still, the agencies meant to protect us from such harm have ignored or denied it in the too-recent past.

-In contrast, the scientists at the International Agency for Research on Cancer (part of the World Health Organization) report that glyphosate is “probably carcinogenic” (cancer-causing).
+But in contrast, scientists at the International Agency for Research on Cancer (part of the World Health Organization) report that glyphosate is “probably carcinogenic”, aka cancer-causing.

-But before we get into the dangers of glyphosate, let’s look at what it is and how it’s getting into your body.
+Before we get into the dangers of glyphosate, let’s look at what it is and how it can potentially get into our bodies.

 What is Glyphosate?